Sanchitp990/Programming_Languages/Web Development/Web Developement/Web-Developement.md

 - Ruby: Particularly popular for web development with its Ruby on Rails framework.

-2. **Databases:** These are where you store and retrieve data.
+2. **Databases :** These are where you store and retrieve data.
 Some common ones are:

 - SQL databases (e.g., MySQL, PostgreSQL): Good for structured data.